mfernandes61/shiny_test/README.md

 # shiny_test
-test for CRUK-CI shiy apps training environment
+test for CRUK-CI Shiny apps training environment

 This builds a container with all the infra-structure (Shiny server, R with req. packages) to run some Shiny apps that CRUK-CI have developed for use in our Bioinformatics training courses.